 It was, truly, so exciting when the old tile was removed!
 It already looked brighter…insulation and all!

-The sanded woodwork and initial placement of the tile took a little time.
+This is where we brought in a tile professional.
+The initial placement of the tile took some time because of the intricacy of the pattern.
 However, this was not the time to rush through the job.
 Our tile professional was meticulous with the pattern!